netdata/netdata/docs/step-by-step/step-01.md

 That matters because you can't monitor a 2-second service-level agreement (SLA) with 10-second metrics.
 You can't detect quick anomalies if your metrics don't show them.

 How do we solve this?
 By decentralizing monitoring.
-Each node collects metrics, triggers alarms, and builds dashboards locally.
-That means you can scale Netdata to any size of infrastructure and keep the power of per-second metrics.
+Each node is responsible for collecting metrics, triggering alamrs, and building dashboards locally, and we work hard to ensure it does each step (and others) with remarkable efficiency.
+For example, Netdata can [collect 100,000 metrics](https://github.com/netdata/netdata/issues/1323) every second while using only 9% of a single server-grade CPU core!

+By decentralizing monitoring and emphasizing speed at every turn, Netdata helps you scale your health monitoring and performance troubleshooting to an infrastructure of every size. _And_ you get to keep per-second metrics.

 ### Unlimited metrics